 Menu Function Diagnostics In this menu you can test the accessibility of hosts, DNS servers or routing.
-Software & Configuration In this menu, you can manage your device's configuration files.
-You can save them either locally on your device or on your computer, for example.
-You can also start an update of the system software.
+Software & Configuration In this menu, you manage your device's software version, configuration files and interface language.
 Reboot In this menu, you can initiate the rebooting of the device.